Saint Luke painting the Virgin: Early versions

-The earliest known version of this theme in Byzantine art is a 13th-century miniature in a Greek psalter preserved in the Saint Catherine's Monastery on Mount Sinai.
+The earliest known version of this theme in Byzantine art is a 12th-century miniature in a Greek lectionary (Greek 233) preserved in the Saint Catherine's Monastery on Mount Sinai.
 The theme appears in Western art in the second half of the 14th century (miniature in the Evangeliary of Johannes von Troppau, now in Vienna) and will be frequently represented in Italian and Early Netherlandish art of the 15th century.
 Rogier van der Weyden's version is the earliest known in Early Netherlandish painting.
 It is in Boston and copies of which are in Bruges, where it was originally painted, Alte Pinakothek, Munich, and the Hermitage.

 Self-portrait

 Traditionally, the donor of the painting to the chapel is the Guild of Saint Luke, which often appointed its best painter for the job.
 If the painting never found its way into a church, it was hung in the Guildhall.
 This painter then painted a self-portrait, although in some cases St. Luke is accompanied by a helper or admirer, and sometimes this is the self-portrait.